 Figures for the Isles of Scilly and City of London are suppressed in the KS1 and phonics publication as these LAs have a single school and we do not publish school level information for key stage 1 or phonics.
 Similarly, results for these LAs are suppressed in the provisional key stage 2 publication but not in the revised key stage 2 publication.
-Regional eligible pupil figures are rounded to the nearest 10 in the provisional publication so that it is not possible to derive figures for these LAs.
+Regional eligible pupil figures are rounded to the nearest 10 so that it is not possible to derive figures for these LAs by summing the figures for the other LAs in the region.